- What is Spike?

 - Where is he from?

 Spike’s species is indigenous to Sumatra, Indonesia.
-Spike lives in Nagano prefecture, Japan, with his owner, Mandy.
+Spike lived in Nagano prefecture, Japan, with his owner Mandy until March 2018.
+Then he was imported with his permits to live in Pennsylvania in the USA.

 - How old is Spike?

-Though his exact age wasn’t told by the breeder, the best guess is between 6-12 months old.
+Though his exact age wasn’t told by the breeder, the best guess is that he pupated around December of 2016.

 - How long do stag beetles live?